jfxmedia/portfolio/README.md

-# JFX Media - Personal Frontend Developer Portfolio
+# JFXMedia - Personal Frontend Developer Portfolio

 Welcome to the repository for my personal frontend developer portfolio website, [JFX Media](https://www.jfxmedia.com).
 This website showcases my skills, projects, and experience as a frontend developer.
 It is built using React, Vite, and TailwindCSS to provide a modern and responsive user experience.